-Students complete three CSIS courses (9 credit hours), selected in consultation with the academic advisor, to fulfill their IS electives.
-Two courses must be 300-level or higher and the remaining course can be 200-level or higher.
-All three courses must be from CSIS.
+Students must complete three CSIS courses (9 credit hours) with a grade of C- or better, selected in consultation with the academic advisor to fulfill the IS Electives requirement.
+The electives must be chosen according to the following rules:

+- Two courses must be 300 level or higher.

+- One course can be 200 level or higher.

+- The three courses must be from CSIS.

+- All electives must be selected from the following list: